Gescher: Private

 The Bundesautobahn 31 connects Gescher with the Ruhr Region and the North Sea.

 The Bundesstrasse 525 connects Gescher with the Dutch border and Nottuln/Bundesautobahn 43.

 Public

 Bus

 Westfalenbus operates a few scheduled bus services through Gescher:

 Rail

 Up until 1985, Gescher was on the railroad offering services between Empel and Muenster.
 The old train station building can still be seen on the southside of Gescher.

 Air

 The closest general aviation airport is Stadtlohn-Vreden Airport, located about 15 kilometers from Gescher.
-The closest airport with scheduled commercial traffic is Münster Osnabrück International Airport, which is located about 50 kilometers away from Gescher.
+The closest airport with scheduled commercial traffic is Münster Osnabrück Airport, which is located about 50 kilometers away from Gescher.
 A way bigger alternative is the Düsseldorf Airport, which is located about 85 kilometers from Gescher.